nrs-org/novelslop/content/vol_01/chap_06.typ

   Sena's smiles would never think that this always-so-reserved Narumi Mona would be related to her.

-  Now that Uta had a up-close look at this girl, she could say with 100% certainty that her friend's suspicions were right (it was 99% before).
+  Now that Uta had an up-close look at this girl, she could say with 100% certainty that her friend's suspicions were right (it was 99% before).

   Her face lit up with excitement.
 Being able to meet a relative to a pop star